 The sanctuary of strength — The Temple at Jerusalem.

 They shall place the abomination that maketh desolate — Antiochus ordered the idol of Jupiter Olympus to be set up and slaughtered a pig in the sanctuary of the Temple.

-The remainder of this prophecy is difficult, and commentators differ greatly in their interpretations.
-Futurists interpret these verses to apply to a future antichrist.
-However, in the context of history, it must pertain to Antiochus Epiphanes, the cruel and violent persecutor of the Jews, the Maccabean revolt, and the time when Judea became subjugated to Syria and then the Romans.
+The remainder of this Fifth Vision is difficult, and commentators differ greatly in their interpretations.
+Futurists interpret these verses to apply to a future Antichrist.
+However, in the context of history, the remaining verses of the vision must pertain to the Maccabean revolt against Antiochus Epiphanes, the cruel and violent persecutor of the Jews, and the time when Judea became again partially dominated by Syria and then by the Romans.

-Yet they shall fall by the sword — Judea is finally overcome by the Syrians until the time of Julius Caesar.
+Yet they shall fall by the sword — Judea is plagued once again by wars with the Syrians and surrounding nations and internal civil wars until the time of Julius Caesar.

-36 And the king shall do according to his will; and he shall exalt himself, and magnify himself above every god, and shall speak marvellous things against the God of gods, and shall prosper till the indignation be accomplished: for that that is determined shall be done.
+36. And the king shall do according to his will; and he shall exalt himself, and magnify himself above every god, and shall speak marvelous things against the God of gods, and shall prosper till the indignation be accomplished: for that that is determined shall be done.

 The God of forces — Literally, the god “Maozim.”
 The Roman emperors claimed divinity for themselves.
 It was by “forces” that they extended and maintained their power, and enforced the worship they demanded.
 In the following verses, some see a reference to Herod, others to Julius or Augustus Caesar.
 In any case, the time of the Roman Empire is the subject of the rest of the vision.